codespace-scala-1/currency-map/docs/USC.md

 Details:
  Walker: search for best currency exchange - details:

-   prodice  Http request from phone App, which knowns current location and sum
+   produce  Http request from phone App, which knowns current location and sum

   System:
     Receive request from app,